NHL on television in the 1970s: 1976

 For Game 4 of the 1976 quarterfinal playoff series between the Montreal Canadiens and Chicago Black Hawks (April 16), Marv Albert and Brad Palmer called the game.
 Albert handled play-by-play for the first and third period while Palmer, the Black Hawks' TV host, handled play-by-play for the second period.
 They in the process, acted as analysts for each other.
 Played at Chicago Stadium, the game was blacked out in the Chicago area.

-Meanwhile, Marv Albert also during the 1976 playoffs, teamed with Tim Ryan (who split play-by-play duties with Albert) and George Michael for Game 1 of the New York Islanders-Buffalo Sabres series (April 11) and Terry Crisp for Game 7 of the Toronto Maple Leafs-Philadelphia Flyers series (April 25).
+Meanwhile, Marv Albert also during the 1976 playoffs, teamed with Tim Ryan (who split play-by-play duties with Albert) and George Michael for Game 1 of the New York Islanders–Buffalo Sabres series (April 11) and Terry Crisp for Game 7 of the Toronto Maple Leafs–Philadelphia Flyers series (April 25).
 Terry Crisp also worked alongside play-by-play men Gene Hart and Don Earle on Game 4 of the aforementioned Toronto-Philadelphia series (April 17).

-The 1976 Stanley Cup Finals on the NHL Network marked the first time that the NHL's championship series was nationally televised in its entirety in the United States.
-The analysts for the 1976 Stanley Cup Finals were active players and each game featured a different analyst alongside Marv Albert.
+The 1976 Stanley Cup Final on the NHL Network marked the first time that the NHL's championship series was nationally televised in its entirety in the United States.
+The analysts for the 1976 Stanley Cup Final were active players and each game featured a different analyst alongside Marv Albert.
 These players were Stan Mikita, Garry Unger, Chico Resch and Curt Bennett.
-This format continued in 1977 with Stan Mikita, Garry Unger, Chico Resch, Don Awrey replacing Curt Bennett, who instead worked with Marv Albert and Dan Kelly on Game 4 of the Philadelphia Flyers-Boston Bruins playoff series (May 1).
+This format continued in 1977 with Stan Mikita, Garry Unger, Chico Resch, Don Awrey replacing Curt Bennett, who instead worked with Marv Albert and Dan Kelly on Game 4 of the Philadelphia Flyers–Boston Bruins playoff series (May 1).

 1977

-Game 1 of the 1977 Pittsburgh-Toronto playoff series was seen regionally in Southern Ontario on CHCH-Hamilton.
+Game 1 of the 1977 Pittsburgh–Toronto playoff series was seen regionally in Southern Ontario on CHCH-Hamilton.

 1978

 Starting in the 1978 playoffs, the NHL Network began simulcasting many games with Hockey Night in Canada.
 In these games, Dan Kelly, who was the NHL Network's lead play-by-play announcer, was assigned to do play-by-play along with HNIC color commentators.
 This for example, happened in Game 7 of the quarterfinal series between the Toronto Maple Leafs and New York Islanders (April 29), where Kelly teamed up with Brian McFarlane.
-The entire 1979 Stanley Cup Finals between the Montreal Canadiens and New York Rangers was simulcast as well.
+The entire 1979 Stanley Cup Final between the Montreal Canadiens and New York Rangers was simulcast as well.
 However, had that final gone to Game 7, then that game would have been broadcast on ABC.